Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                Also can be set using `DiagnosticsInterval`
                                environment variable in the form of a duration string in the form `[d.]hh:mm:ss[.fffffff]`".
+      --pd, --publishdiagnostics, --PublishDiagnosticsEvents[=VALUE]
+                             Send writer group diagnostics information at the configured interval as events to the event topic template instead of the console.
+                               Default: `disabled`.
       --ll, --loglevel, --LogLevel=VALUE
                              The loglevel to use.
                                Allowed values: